Şeyh Muslihiddin: Siege of Szigetvár

 As such, Şeyh Muslihiddin was one of the few sheikhs who gave dhikr (reminder of God) to Sultan Suleiman.
-The Ottoman chronicler Mustafa Selaniki says Şeyh Muslihiddin was present along with his dervishes on the front lines of the siege. Şeyh Muslihiddin accompanied Sokollu Mehmed Pasha and Sultan Suleiman on the campaign.
+Ottoman chronicler Mustafa Selaniki says Şeyh Muslihiddin was present along with his dervishes on the front lines of the siege. Şeyh Muslihiddin accompanied Sokollu Mehmed Pasha and Sultan Suleiman on the campaign.
 When the sultan died, Şeyh Muslihiddin helped bring his body back to Istanbul.
-According to the Ottoman chronicler Mehmed Süreyya, Şeyh Muslihiddin went back to Belgrade with the sultan's body, took part in the funeral prayers there, and was part of the entourage which accompanied the body to Istanbul.
+According to Ottoman chronicler Mehmed Süreyya, Şeyh Muslihiddin returned to Belgrade with the sultan's body, took part in the funeral prayers there, and was part of the entourage which accompanied the body to Istanbul.
 Ali Dede was appointed the sheikh of the Sufi lodge built near the Sultan's tomb in Turbék.
 The execution of Arslan Pasha, the Beylerbey (governor) of Buda, was probably orchestrated by Şeyh Muslihiddin along with Kurd Efendi, who was also a student of his teacher Bali Efendi.

 Later life and death

 Sultan Suleiman probably gave his 1000-bead rosary to Şeyh Muslihiddin sometime before his death, who in turn gifted it to Şeyh Ahmed Şernûbî. Şeyh Muslihiddin also had a close relationship with Sultan Selim II, the successor of Sultan Suleiman.
 Sultan Selim II had asked Şeyh Muslihiddin to pray for him when he was going to campaign in Cyprus in 1570 during the Ottoman–Venetian War (1570–1573). Şeyh Muslihiddin is highly likely to have been involved in the persecution of the dervishes of the Seyyid Battal Gazi Complex in Anatolia.
-He also moved the Ottoman administration to act against heretic Sufis in the Balkans. Şeyh Muslihiddin was one of the Sufis who complained against the Bosnian Sufi leader Hamza Bali to the state authorities sometime around this period.
-The complaints against Hamza Bali were probably based on his contrarian understanding of the primacy of sharia laws.
+He also moved the Ottoman administration to act against heretic Sufis in the Balkans. Şeyh Muslihiddin was one of the Sufis who complained against Bosnian Sufi leader Hamza Bali to the state authorities sometime around this period.
+The complaints against Hamza Bali were based on his contrarian understanding of the primacy of sharia laws.
 Hamza Bali was captured in 1573 from Tuzla in Bosnia by a Çavuş, and later executed in June that same year; Şeyh Muslihiddin was the person who ordered both the arrest and execution.